Doctor of Occupational Therapy (OTD)

 Learn more about occupational therapy: watch the American Occupational Therapy Association’s video, “What Can Occupational Therapy Do For You?”

-The entry-level OTD degree program has applied for accreditation through the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449; tel.
+The entry-level OTD degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449; tel.
 (301) 652-AOTA; web address www.acoteonline.org.

 Policy for Progression in the OTD Program